Xinrt/AHD-project2022/README.md

     Outputs the generated value to be one of the choices of the second operand of ALU.
     Outputs 32-bit 0 by default(immediate value not required).

-    Testbench(imm_gen_tb.v): Tests output with random positive and negative input instructions that cover all possible types of instructions.
+    Testbench(imm_gen_tb.v): Tests output with random positive and negative input instructions that cover all possible types.

   Control Unit(control.vhd):
     Generates control signals for other essential components according to the opcode.